But I do.

 Hell, even I was trying to figure it out.

 I didn’t avoid the topic.
 I dove head-first into it.
 I fueled my writing with my pain.
 I spoke about my experiences.
 I didn’t hide behind my pride.
-My mother found me on the floor one day working on a mixed media project about the abusive relationship.
+A loved one found me one day working on a mixed media project about the abusive relationship.
 She simply told me, “I think after this, it’s time to move on.”
 It had only been a month since his arrest.
 I wasn’t ready.

 Now don’t go calling her out – she was saying this in my best interest.
 She wanted me to stop hurting and didn’t know how to deal with it.